bvanhoewijk/AoC2024/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

+## Day 19: ⭐⭐
+- [x] Part 1: Recursively find all possible patterns.
+I used the `@cache` from functools for caching recursive patterns.
+- [x] Part 2: Accidentally solved Part 2 as well.

 ## Day 18: ⭐⭐
 - [x] Part 1: Maze traversal (BFS).
 - [x] Part 2: Maze traversal with blockades.
 I solved it via bruteforce (~5 minutes).
 I could think about it a bit more clever, but this works.